OmninfinityX/DAQ-Technical-Assessment/brainstorming.md

 Add a graph that tracks and records temperature over time

-Add a feature that shows peak temperature, lowest temperature and average temperature
+Add a feature that shows peak temperature, lowest temperature and average temperature, and add a reset button that refreshes/clears the value

 Add a indicator (green/red dot) that shows if localhost:3000 is connected to the streaming service